Gatrrr/Sprint-Challenge--Hash-BC/README.md

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+Proof of work is a that code that is recorded in the blocks that requires A LOT of computing power to generate.
+It allows people using crypto to verify and mutually agree on the state of the blockchain.

+It is impossible to add a valid block without finding the previous proof of work #.
+You can't manipulate one block bcause the next blocked is signed with a different proof of work #.

+If one person controls >50% of the power, you can control the network?
+Not 100% on this part.

 ~~~~~

 ## Project Set Up